-Paula is excited to be a part of the Festival of Christmas!
-She is a San Diego native and has appeared onstage at The Welk, Starlight, CCT, and most recently with Lamb’s Players in Mixtape.
+Paula is a San Diego native and has appeared onstage at Lambs Players, The Welk, San Diego Musical Theater, Starlight, and CCT.
 Paula has also performed throughout Southern California with professional vocal groups and a popular San Diego cover band.
-Stage credits include: Carousel (Carrie), Cinderella (Stepsister), Man of La Mancha (Antonia), 42nd Street (Dancer), Fiddler on the Roof (Tzeitel), and Joseph and the Amazing Technicolor Dreamcoat (Wife).
-Paula is a graduate of the American Musical and Dramatic Academy in New York City.
-She thanks her husband, family of enthusiastic babysitters, and two little boys for supporting her return to the stage!
+Stage credits include: Mixtape (2012), Festival of Christmas (2012), Carousel (Carrie), Cinderella (Stepsister), and Man of La Mancha (Antonia).
+Paula's favorite role is being a mom.
+She is a graduate of the American Musical and Dramatic Academy in New York City.
+Paula thanks her husband, family of enthusiastic babysitters, and two little boys for supporting her return to the stage.

 Posey - Alternate

 Hourie is honored and grateful to be given the opportunity to return to Lamb's Players, and to be a part of this wonderful production of Les Miserables!
 She last performed with Lamb's in Christmas on my Mind, and her other credits include How the Grinch Stole Christmas!
 (Old Globe), Sound of Music (San Diego Musical Theatre), The Wizard of Oz and Fiddler on the Roof (Moonlight Amphitheatre), as well as a number of San Diego Junior Theatre shows.
 Hourie loves watching old musicals during family movie night, and her favorite is Seven Brides for Seven Brothers.
 She sings regularly in her Church choir, and she gives her love and thanks to God and her family!